isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-can-bearded-dragons-eat-carrots.markdown

 eat carrots?
 You know that bearded dragons love eating a variety of vegetables.
 Vegetables are a good source of minerals, vitamins, and water.
 So, we recently analyzed this -
 [what do bearded dragons eat?](https://pestpolicy.com/what-do-bearded-dragons-eat/) But, can bearded dragons eat carrots?
 **Short answer is YES  Bearded dragons love eating carrots.
 Carrots are rich in Beta-carotene and vitamin A which are essential requirements in a bearded dragons diet.
-However, carrots should be avoided if the bearded dragon is presently on vitamin A supplements. **
+However, carrots should be avoided if the bearded dragon is presently on vitamin A supplements.Â **
 Thats because feeding the bearded dragon on carrots while it is receiving vitamin A supplements might lead excess vitamin A. This condition is known as vitamin A toxicity or hypervitaminosis A.
 [amazon bestseller="Food for Bearded Dragons" items="2" template="table"]
 ## **Can Bearded Dragons Eat Carrots?**